Earned his wages this evening, making a number of saves to deny Arsenal, though most of them were reasonably comfortable.

 High tempo pressing and desire to get around the park negated Arsenal’s increased numbers in midfield early on.
 Netted the goal that his team were searching for the whole second half.

-Appeared isolated for large periods of the game with his game punctuated with moments of class that illuminated his side’s attacking endeavours.
+Appeared isolated for large periods of the game with his game punctuated with moments of class that illuminated his side’s attacking endeavors.

 Unable to influence the game in his usual manner as Arsenal comfortably controlled the tempo of the game.